bharathlakshman/kibana/README.md

-# Kobe is forked from Kibana 3.1.3
+# Shibana is forked from Kibana 3.1.3

 Have added following features.
 1. Multi-field support on bettermap tooltip(Use comma seperated field names in "Tooltip Field" during configuration of bettermap)